ethereum-alarm-clock/cli/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/ethereum-alarm-clock/eac.js-cli.svg)](https://greenkeeper.io/)

-# EAC.JS-CLI
+# @ethereum-alarm-clock/cli

 This package allows you to run an [Ethereum Alarm Clock](https://github.com/ethereum-alarm-clock/ethereum-alarm-clock) TimeNode and to schedule transactions.
 It contains testing utilties too.

 ## Contribute

-If you would like to hack on EAC.JS or notice a bug, please open an issue or come find us on the Ethereum Alarm Clock Gitter channel and tell us.
+If you would like to hack on `@ethereum-alarm-clock/cli` or notice a bug, please open an issue or come find us on the Ethereum Alarm Clock Gitter channel and tell us.
 If you're feeling more ambitious and would like to contribute directly via a pull request, that's cool too.
 We will review all pull requests and issues opened on this repository.
 Even if you think something isn't working right or that it should work another way, we would really appreciate if you helped us by opening an issue!

 ## How to use

-To run a TimeNode or schedule a transaction you will need to create a keystore. `eac.js-cli` contains some utilities to help out with this.
+To run a TimeNode or schedule a transaction you will need to create a keystore. `eac` contains some utilities to help out with this.

 ```
-./bin/eac.js --createWallet
+./bin/eac createWallet
 ```

 will guide you through the steps of creating a keystore.

 ```
-./bin/eac.js --fundWallet <amt> --wallet <wallet_path> --password <string> --provider <path>
+./bin/eac fundWallet <amt> --wallet <wallet_path> --password <string> --provider <path>
 ```

 will send `<amt>` ether to each account in the passed in wallet from a **local unlocked account**.
 Notice, you must be running a local node with a **local unlocked account** to use this utility.
 Otherwise you can send ether to your wallet accounts in any other way.